-The Eaton Centre - though it no longer houses the iconic Canadian department store that is its namesake - is the city's top draw and offers more than 250 stores.
-The bright and airy domed shopping mecca is also part of the PATH, so you can access miles and miles of more retail space underground without having to face the weather outside.
+The Eaton Centre—although it no longer houses the iconic Canadian department store where it got its name—is the city's top destination for shopping.
+Home to more than 250 stores in a bright and airy domed shopping complex, the Eaton Centre is also part of the PATH, so you can access miles and miles of more retail space underground without having to face the weather outside.

-Other shopping centers in Toronto include Yorkdale - featuring many high-end retailers - on the Spadina subway line and the Pacific Mall, which is North America's largest Chinese Asian mall.
+Other shopping centers in Toronto include Yorkdale, which features many high-end retailers, on the Spadina subway line and the Pacific Mall, which is North America's largest Chinese Asian mall.

 Explore Marine Life at Ripley’s Aquarium